-Dr. B. Dawn Medlin is a Full Professor of Computer Information Systems and Supply Chain Management in the John A. Walker College of Business.
+Dr. B. Dawn Medlin is a Full Professor of Computer Information Systems in the John A. Walker College of Business.
 Dawn also serves as Coordinator for the College of Business Honors Program.
 Her teaching, research, and consulting activities have primarily been in the areas of security, health care information systems, webpage development and design, and the interaction between computers and people.

 Dr. Medlin is very active in research activities.
 In May 2014, Dr. Medlin received the College of Business Research Award noting that she had over 100 publications and research activities.
 Her work has been published in journals such as the Journal of Computer Information Systems, International Journal of Information Security and Privacy, Journal of Information Technology Research, Journal of Information Privacy and Security, Information Systems Security: the (ISC)2 Journal, as well as other national and international publications.
 Additionally, she had completed several funded research projects and served in several capabilities of leadership to many professional organizations.

 Dr. Medlin has taught in France, Spain, Ethiopia and Taiwan as a Visiting Professor.
 Before joining ASU she owned a Business/Marketing company and worked in the IT field for more than 10 years.

 Leon, S. & Medlin.
 B.D.
 (2018).
 A Conceptual Framework for Collaboration in Business Schools," submitted to the International Journal of Social and Organizational Dynamics in IT.
 International Journal of Social and Organizational Dynamics in IT.
 Accepted for publication